-Because zirconia implants are known as the metal free implant option or ceramic dental implants many patients with allergies or who want a more natural option opt for zirconia.
-Dr. Saleh at Optima Dental has been recognized as the first dentist to utilize this material in the US in the early 2000’s and are more utilized in the US over the last few years.
+Zirconia implants are popular as the metal-free, or ceramic, option for dental implants.
+Many patients with allergies, or who want a more natural option, opt for zirconia.
+Dr. Saleh at Optima Dental Spa has been recognized as one of the first dentists to utilize this material in the U.S. and the first to do so in Oregon, beginning in the early 2000s.
+More and more, zirconia is being utilized all over the United States, particularly gaining popularity over the last few years.

-Grade 4 titanium is among the commercially pure category of titanium.
-It is approximately 99% pure titanium with 1% containing other elements that include Oxygen, Carbon, Hydrogen, Iron and Nitrogen.
+Grade 4 titanium is among the most commercially pure categories of titanium.
+It is approximately 99% pure titanium, with oxygen, carbon, hydrogen, iron, and nitrogen comprising the remaining 1%.

-Grade 5 titanium is a medical grade titanium that is about 90% pure.
-Majority of dental implants utilized today are made from Grade 5 Titanium aka Titanium Alloy.
-Titanium grade 5 is a medical grade titanium that is about 90% pure.
-The remainding 10% of implants are composed of 6% aluminium, 4% vanadium, 0.25% (maximum) iron, 0.2% (maximum) oxygen.
+Grade 5 titanium is a medical grade titanium that is approximately 90% pure.
+The majority of dental implants utilized today are made from Grade 5 titanium, also called titanium alloy.
+The remaining 10% is composed of 6% aluminum, 4% vanadium, 0.25% (maximum) iron, and 0.2% (maximum) oxygen.

-At Optima Dental we believe that Titanium grade 4 implants offer the best combination of durability and biocompatibility.
-High quality dental implants manufacturers tend to utilize grade 4 titanium and perform more in depth research.
+At Optima Dental Spa, we believe that Titanium Grade 4 implants offer the best combination of durability and biocompatibility.
+Manufacturers of high-quality dental implants tend to utilize Grade 4 titanium and perform more in-depth research.
 Some of these manufacturers include Nobel Biocare, Straumann, and Astra.
-These manufactures have gained the American Dental Association seal of acceptance, which sets stricter guidelines than the FDA on implants manufacturers.
+These manufacturers have gained the American Dental Association seal of acceptance, which sets stricter guidelines than the FDA on dental implant manufacturers.

-At Optima Dental we utilize Nobel Biocare dental implants for our titanium implants.
+At Optima Dental Spa, we utilize Nobel Biocare for our titanium implants.